Stowe Skiing at a Glance:

 We love Stowe’s Front Four trails on Mt Mansfield, served by the speedy quad, and the gorgeous runs from the Gondola and Cliff House, a great spot for on mountain lunch and views.
 Back in the day, Stowe didn’t have on mountain lodging, its one major flaw.

-The Stowe Mountain Lodge and Spruce Base Camp have brought Stowe a Deer Valley vibe with luxury lodging “slopeside,” a spa, a centerpiece ice rink, and performing arts center.
+The Stowe Mountain Lodge – also called The Lodge at Spruce Peak in the heart of Spruce Base Camp have brought Stowe a Deer Valley vibe with luxury lodging “slopeside,” a spa, a centerpiece ice rink, and performing arts center.
 Its posh and pretty, stately and stylish, with outdoor fireplaces, a massive 139-room hotel and spa, ski valet, après ski bars and restaurants, and private mountain “cabins” (code for ski mansions) steps to the ski lifts and trails.

 Stowe’s legendary terrain remains unchanged despite all this gentrification and luxe lodging.
 Original trails like Nose Dive and the famous Front Four, dating back to the 1930’s when Perry Merrill and Charlie Lord cut the first ski runs with the help of the CCC, have been altered and widened over the years to accommodate snowmaking and grooming.
 But they are still 2,055’ of butt-kicking vertical, just as steep and stunningly scenic.
 The rugged 1936 Stone Hut still stands at the summit as testament to early ski pioneers that shaped this mountain.